-RAID (redundant array of independent disks; originally redundant array of inexpensive disks) is a way of storing the same data in different places (thus, redundantly) on multiple hard disks.
-By placing data on multiple disks, I/O (input/output) operations can overlap in a balanced way, improving performance.
-Since multiple disks increases the mean time between failures (MTBF), storing data redundantly also increases fault tolerance.
+RAID (redundant array of independent disks; originally redundant array of inexpensive disks) provides a way of storing the same data in different places (thus, redundantly) on multiple hard disks (though not all RAID levels provide redundancy).
+By placing data on multiple disks, input/output (I/O) operations can overlap in a balanced way, improving performance.
+Since multiple disks increase the mean time between failures (MTBF), storing data redundantly also increases fault tolerance.

-A RAID appears to the operating system to be a single logical hard disk.
-RAID employs the technique of disk striping, which involves partitioning each drive's storage space into units ranging from a sector (512 bytes) up to several megabytes.
+RAID arrays appear to the operating system (OS) as a single logical hard disk.
+RAID employs the technique of disk mirroring or disk striping, which involves partitioning each drive's storage space into units ranging from a sector (512 bytes) up to several megabytes.
 The stripes of all the disks are interleaved and addressed in order.

 In a single-user system where large records, such as medical or other scientific images, are stored, the stripes are typically set up to be small (perhaps 512 bytes) so that a single record spans all disks and can be accessed quickly by reading all disks at the same time.

 In a multi-user system, better performance requires establishing a stripe wide enough to hold the typical or maximum size record.
 This allows overlapped disk I/O across drives.